sourcebots/docs/content/kit/webcam.md

 The camera can be mounted in many different ways, from cable ties to duct tape.
 We recommend using the 1/4" screw mount on the base of the camera, commonly used for tripods.

 ## The LEDs
 The front of the webcam has six LEDs.
 The LEDs are controlled only using the dial inline on the USB cable.
-Although it's a dial, the LEDs only have an _on_ and _off_ state, no granular control.
+Although it's a dial, the LEDs only have an _on_ and _off_ state with no granular control.